wp-plugins/wangguard/readme.txt

 == Changelog ==

+= 1.4.5 - 19 Apr 2012 =
+- This is a recommended update
+- Fix a bug in WangGuard wizard (Typo error).
+Thank to Paul Newsome of [www.nufcblog.org](http://www.nufcblog.org/) for report it.
+- Now Security questions work whit AppThemes Child Themes

 = 1.4.4 - 13 Apr 2012 =
 - Fix an issue with all AppThemes, now the WangGuard Security Question are well formatted.